imtayadeway/design-patterns-in-ruby/README.md

-design-patterns-in-ruby
+Design Patterns In Ruby
 =======================

-My notes from the book of the same name.
+Notes from the book of the same name, by Russ Olsen.

 * [Chapters](/chapters)
   * [The Template Method Pattern](/chapters/the-template-method-pattern)